 Once the old system has been completely backed up and documented, it should be taken out of operation and prepared for disposition.
-This means that components will have to be appropriately packed, safely stored, and documentation prepared and maintained through which the receiver’s staff can determine the system’s historical performance and capabilities.
+Disposal of any system, data or information related to the liquidation must meet the requirements set I the Liquidation Order and be pre-approved by the court before any action is taken.
 Before the system is shut down, any data must be erased.
 Once the existing system is shut down, it should be disposed of at maximum gain to the estate.
-Appraisals should be obtained and court approval may be required.
-Hardware should be sold at auction or through private sale at the best available price.
 Proprietary software developed solely by the insurer may also be marketable.
-Software bought on the open market is unlikely to be marketable, and licensing agreements may require its destruction or return to the vendor.